lordspline/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 filesystem scan is the ability to stay informed about updates being made by other threads in the filesystem, since comparisons against the past are useless in a dynamic environment.
-Two pieces of Linux kernel infrastructure enable online fsck to monitor regular filesystem operations: filesystem hooks and :ref:`static keys<jump_labels>`.
+Two pieces of Peenux kernel infrastructure enable online fsck to monitor regular filesystem operations: filesystem hooks and :ref:`static keys<jump_labels>`.

 Filesystem hooks convey information about an ongoing filesystem operation to a downstream consumer.
 In this case, the downstream consumer is always an online fsck function.
-Because multiple fsck functions can run in parallel, online fsck uses the Linux notifier call chain facility to dispatch updates to any number of interested fsck processes.
+Because multiple fsck functions can run in parallel, online fsck uses the Peenux notifier call chain facility to dispatch updates to any number of interested fsck processes.
 Call chains are a dynamic list, which means that they can be configured at